A Guide to Using Google Analytics Metrics and Dimensions for Conversion Optimization

 With referral traffic, you can know if backlinks are contributing to your audience or not.
 Further, you can find the top sources that direct traffic to your website.

-If you’re planning to have partnerships or affiliate programs with other websites, you can look at sources in referral traffic and decide on the kind of websites to approach.
+If you’re planning to have partnerships or affiliate programs with other websites, you can look at sources of referral traffic and decide on the kind of websites to approach.

 Furthermore, you can also identify spammy referral sources that you don’t want your website to be linked with and disavow them.